Ever wonder what “humidity” is all about? Do you have children? It’s definitely no fun having a little one who’s sick and suffering.

-By doing so, they reduce the amount of symptoms like coughing, sneezing, and dry skin your baby may be suffering from.
+By doing so, they reduce the number of symptoms like coughing, sneezing, and dry skin your baby may be suffering from.
 During seasonal conditions (or due to other factors) when the humidity drops, they can prevent sickness and reduce germs in the air.

 Low humidity levels allow germs and microbes to travel more easily throughout the air.
 Additionally, when internal mucous membranes dry out during those conditions the body is more susceptible to sickness.